smithhmark/procare-assessment/README.md

 # Procare Online Engineering Exercise
+## Setting the stage
+This project is a technical assessment.
+In it, one is presented with a Ruby on Rails project and is asked to find and make one's own contributions.

+## My approach
+I am choosing to view this project the way I would any project I was brought into.
+I want to make sure that this project is positioned for rapid, sustainable progress.
+That meant it must have the following:
+* reasonable minimal documentation, including
+   * a clear mission statement
+   * some notion of requirements or at least a product description
+     * "functional" requirements (mostly derived from user stories or the mission)
+     * "non-functional"( or sometimes "technical requirements"), examples include
+       * expected peak API usage rates
+       * maximal expected simultaineous active users
+       * maximal acceptable latencies for APIs and web
+    * a destription of the deployment environment
+* be technologically easy to:
+   * run
+   * test
+   * deploy
+   * debug
+   * monitor

+Given the nature of this task, much of the documentation, and the engineering efforts that would flow from it, I have chosen to focus on facilitating technical ease of running the project, both as a brand new contributor, and an existing developer/tester.

+Given the option, I would prefer to be working with project stakeholders from accross the organization to identify and produce the needed minimal documentation while working on initial cleanup.
+That would then flow naturally into working on the appropriate follow-on engineering tasks.
+The following list calls out some types of documentation and the specific engineering tasks that are unlocked/empowered once that documentation is produced.

+* product descripton/user stories
+  * QA senarios (integration tests, acceptance tests, etc)
+  * go-no-go criteria for deployments
+  * automated tests (eg selenium, or in locust)
+* non-functional requirments
+  * load testing architecture and test planning
+  * storage capacity planning
+  * budgets (money, time, risk)
+* production environment
+  * delivery and deployment pipelines
+  * monitoring (volumes, costs, app-tracing, malicious behavior scanning)
+  * cost models (so we don't get financially surprized by a change in usage)

+Many of the above can be worked in parallel to more tactical changes like what I have done in this repository.

+## Summary of changes
+### This document
+...

+### Logging
+First, I have kept a log from the very beginning of this task.
+That is in the file `./task_log_mhs.md`.
+This is actually a standard practice I use, although I wouldn't normally commit it to the repo.
+That file has a near play-by-play of my thought process, steps taken, and intermediate results.

+### Containerization
+The project as initially recieved was... challenging to get running.
+The onboarding documentation was incomplete, lacking things like, which Ruby versions are acceptable for use on this project and which postgres versions are supported/targeted.
+The `docker_compose.yml` file only had a kafka container in it.
+This means that developers working on this project could have dependency conflicts between this and any other ruby or postgres project on there machines.
+It also makes managing the state of the development environment trickier as reseting the schema or doing migrations might demand excalated priviledges.
+Furthermore, by relying on developer local infrastructure makes drift between production, testing, and each developer's environment all but certain.

+Therefore, as a high priority, I set out to fully dockerize the development environment.
+The compose file now manages every resource needed to run the project, furthermore it functions as a form of industry standard, living documentation about the architecture of the system.
+Currently there are two Dockerfiles, one for the rails service and one for the karafka "worker" service.
+Since there is not enough information about the eventual deployment of this system I feel that two dockerfiles is an ok placeholder until a decision about using a single image with two different startup commands or actually splitting the service into two deployed images is made. (currently, deploying only a single image and invoking it with different commands is likely the correct decision for the short term.)

+#### Next Steps
+As of this writing, the containers are DEV-ONLY.
+There is not yet a docker target or file coping all the production critical code into a container image.
+Said another way, we are only bind-mounting the source into our containers, addressing that is a necessary step before deployment pipeline work can proceed.

+### new bootstrap script
+The starting project had a bootstrapping script provided (`./bin/bootstrap`).
+However it had hidden prerequesites, (like starting a database).
+The new script leverages the new containers.
+It uses `docker compose` to build/retrieve the necessary images, then runs appropriate bootstrapping scripts for each of the two in-project services.
+This approach leverages the technology, and creates futher living documentation of how this system is built and is intended to work.

+#### next steps
+Currently the karafka service container bootstrap fails the first time it is run.
+This is because the kafka service starts slowly.
+If the bootstrap script is run multiple times the boot strapping will work.
+Fixing this can be done in the compse file where waiting for a passing healthcheck on the kafka node should be enough to fix this annoyance.

+# Original README below

 We strive to be a practical and pragmatic engineering team.
 That extends to the way that we work with you to understand if this team is a great fit for you.
 We want you to come away with a great understanding of the kind of things that we actually do day to day and what it is like to work in our teams.